-Currently on screen as John Millington Synge in Citizen Lane directed by Thaddeus O’Sullivan, and in Tim Crouch’s England with Gaitkrash Theatre Company for the Cork Midsummer Festival.
+Recently on screen as John Millington Synge in Citizen Lane directed by Thaddeus O’Sullivan, and on stage in Tim Crouch’s England with Gaitkrash Theatre Company for the Cork Midsummer Festival.

 Prendergast gives a pitch perfect rendition of a reading from the novel at one stage, making for one of the film’s most memorable and impressive moments.